 - 1. Parents are asked to notify the school before 8:00 AM on the day of their student's absence.
 If the school has not been notified by 8:30 AM the secretary or principal will call the parent to verify the absence of the student.
 If a parent cannot be reached, the student should bring a note upon returning to school.
 A student who returns without a note will be admitted to class and the absence will be recorded as unexcused until a parent contact is made (24 hour maximum). - 2.
-Students with an excused absence will be given one school day to make up any missed assignments, for each day that was missed.
+Students with an excused absence will be given one school day to make up any missed assignments for each day that was missed.
 Work that is turned in after the one day grace period may be docked by the teacher.
 Assignments due on the date of the absence are due upon the return of the student. - 3.
-Students with an unexcused absence will receive no credit, for any work given or assigned on the day of the unexcused absence. - 4.
-Students will not be excused from leaving school once they have arrived except for absences already deemed excusable in this handbook (see next page).
+Students will not be excused from leaving school once they have arrived except for absences already deemed excusable in this handbook.
 Students who leave school property without an acceptable excuse or without signing out will be subject to additional discipline.
-Exceptions to this rule must be approved in advance by the Principal or his/her designee. - 5.
-Non-immunized students, including those with a religious, medical or other statutory exemption, shall be excluded from attending school during an outbreak of a particular disease for which they have not been inoculated.
+Exceptions to this rule must be approved in advance by the Principal or his/her designee. - 4.
+Non-immunized students, including those with a religious, medical or other statutory exemption, shall be excluded from attending school during an outbreak of a particular disease for which they have not been inoculated. - 5.
+It will be the policy of Troy Middle and High School that a person must attend all eight periods of the school day to be able to: participate in an athletic contest, practice, any school function (banquets, dances, etc.), or other practices (including plays or musicals).